 Male and female pattern baldness, also known as androgenic alopecia, affects 50 percent of men by the time they turn 50 and almost 50 percent of women1.
 It is one of the most common causes of hair loss in both the sexes, with genetic and environmental factors serving as risk factors.

-Androgenic alopecia usually begins in the mid twenties though it may vary from person to person.
-With age, the prevalence and severity of the condition increases.
-Though not a health threat, hair loss is a distressing condition, impacting confidence, personality and body image of the affected individual adversely.
+Androgenic alopecia usually begins in the mid-twenties though it may vary from person to person.
+With age, the prevalence and severity of the condition increase.
+Though not a health threat, hair loss is a distressing condition, impacting the confidence, personality, and body image of the affected individual adversely.

 Treatment of hair loss continues to pose a challenge to both health practitioners and researchers.
-From time to time many new age ‘medical marvels,’ claiming to provide a permanent cure for badness, keep flooding the market, only to prove ineffective and disappoint users.
+From time to time much new age ‘ medical marvels,’ claiming to provide a permanent cure for badness, keep flooding the market, only to prove ineffective and disappoint users.

 In recent times Minoxidil has emerged as an effective treatment for hair loss.
 Used as an anti-hypertensive drug in the 1970s, topical application of Minoxidil was found to be useful in treating hair loss and promoting hair growth.
 Now, Minoxidil is a Food and Drug Administration (FDA) approved treatment for hair loss.

 Numerous studies state that when applied to thinning hair areas in the scalp, Minoxidil solution leads to reversal of baldness.
-When the efficiency of topical five percent Minoxidil with topical two percent Minoxidil and placebo was compared among men subjects, 45 percent more hair growth was seen in the five percent group compared to the two percent group .
-Also, it has been found that more recent the hair loss, the more success patients will have with the medicine .
+When the efficiency of topical five percent Minoxidil with topical two percent Minoxidil and placebo was compared among men subjects, 45 percent more hair growth was seen in the five percent group compared to the two percent group.
+Also, it has been found that the more recent the hair loss, the more success patients will have with the medicine.

-All of us are born with terminal hair follicles on the scalp nearing 100,000 in number, which are programmed to grow thick and long hair.
+All of us are born with terminal hair follicles on the scalp nearing 100,000 in number, which is programmed to grow thick and long hair.
 Minoxidil leads to hair growth by stimulating human hair follicles.
-It has also been proposed that treatment with Minoxidil leads to more active hair follicles with an increase in the size of follicles .
+It has also been proposed that treatment with Minoxidil leads to more active hair follicles with an increase in the size of follicles.